Lebanon:Operations of the Islamic Resistance on Tuesday, Dec...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 10:00 the ‘Al-Malikiyya’’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 09:50 a gathering of ‘Israeli’ occupation soldiers in the ‘Ruwaisat Al-Assi’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 13:30 the enemy’s artillery launchers in ‘Khirbet Ma’er’ with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 09:50 a gathering of ‘Israeli’ occupation soldiers in the three-way intersection of ‘Al-Tayhat’ with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 10:15 the ‘Zebdin’ Site in the occupied Lebanese Shebaa Farms with missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 13:30 points of enemy soldiers’ deployment in the vicinity of the ‘Jal Al-Allam’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:20 the ‘Bayyadh Blida’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Hadab Yaroun’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 15:00 the ‘Jal Al-Allam’ and ‘Dhayra’ sites with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 15:00 the ‘Kobra’ site [south of Alma al-Shaab] with guided missiles, scoring direct hits.

+- The Islamic Resistance fighters targeted at 15:30 a gathering of ‘Israeli’ occupation soldiers in Khallet Wardeh with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Al-Raheb’ Site with the appropriate weapons, striking it directly.
+- The Islamic Resistance fighters targeted at 15:35 the ‘Birket Risha’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Zar’it’ Barracks [the occupied Lebanese Tarbikha village] with the appropriate weapons, striking it directly.
+- The Islamic Resistance fighters targeted at 15:45 the ‘Branit’ Barracks with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:35 the ‘Bayyad Blida’ Site with the appropriate weapons, striking it directly.
+- The Islamic Resistance fighters targeted at 15:45 the ‘’Ramiya’ Site with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters attacked the ‘Metula’ Site with a strike drone at 15:30, scoring direct hits.

+- And in response to the ‘Israeli’ enemy targeting of a Lebanese Army site, and the martyrdom of Corporal Abdul Karim Meqdad, the Islamic Resistance fighters targeted at 16:40 a gathering of ‘Israeli’ occupation soldiers in ‘Al-Manara’ Settlement with guided missiles, inflicting upon them confirmed casualties.

-- The Islamic Resistance fighters targeted at 15:35 points of enemy soldiers’ deployment in the vicinity of the ‘Al-Assi’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 17:10 a gathering of ‘Israeli’ occupation soldiers in Khallet Wardeh with the appropriate weapons, inflicting upon them confirmed casualties.

 Comments